Osaka is one of the biggest and most popular cities in Japan.

 c.
 All Japan Real Estate

 How high are the rental yields?

-Rental yields are higher than other cities, except for Tokyo.
+Rental yields are higher than in other cities, except for Tokyo.
 But the year-on-year increase here is low.

-Population in Japan started to shrink few years ago.
+Population in Japan started to shrink a few years ago.
 The annual population growth rate of Japan is -0.1%, so the year-on-year rental yields are not high.
 Add the surplus of housing on top of that.

 But it also depends on the property you buy.